Christmas in France - Destinations to Visit in France at Christmas - French Christmas Traditions © French Moments

 • The first mention of a Christmas tree cut down in the forest to be raised inside houses is kept in the municipal archives of Sélestat.
 It occurred on Christmas 1521.

-• Strasbourg’s Christmas tree on the Place Kléber is considered to be the tallest in France and one of the tallest in Europe.
+• Strasbourg’s Christmas tree on the Place Kléber is considered the tallest in France and possibly one of the tallest in Europe.

 Christmas markets